maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Pat Earnshaw. *Needle-Made Laces: Materials, Designs, Techniques*.
 - Pat Earnshaw. *Youghal and Other Irish Laces*.
+- Frances Johnson. *Collecting Antique Linens, Lace, and Needlework: Identification, Restoration, and Prices*.
+The author appears to have been an unrepentant racist snob, but the *information* is useful, so I grit my teeth and hang on to this.
 - Jules Kliot and Kaethe Kliot, eds. *Teneriffe Lace*.

 # Nålbinding